anivar/dotfiles-plus/ROADMAP.md

 ---

 *Last updated: January 2025*
-*This is a living document - features and timelines may adjust based on community needs*
+*This is a living document - features may be implemented faster or slower based on community needs and development progress.
+No rigid timelines!*